KxSystems/kx-vscode/README.md

 - Execute q code from within kdb Insights Enterprise
 - View results

-## Get started

-The kdb VS Code extension provides a workflow to install q and to allow the runtime management of q processes from with VS Code.

-### Install q using the extension
+Install q using the extension

 <!-- FIXME - this section needs screenshots -->